We all want to make viral cat movies and do it really fast, right?

 Smartphones are called smart for a reason BUT they do need some help to do a good job.
 Try to practice outside in natural light.
 If it’s an indoor pet movie, try working inside near a window, maybe while kitty is enjoying a sun puddle.
 Just make sure your subject is relaxed!

-Sound in Your Smart Movie
+The Sound in Your Smart Movie

-To get clear and clean audio, even as a beginner, you need to either have the smartphone close enough to record your pet or person, or, invest in a portable microphone.
+To get clear and clean audio, even as a beginner, you need to either have the smartphone close enough to record your pet or person or, invest in a portable microphone.

-Airplane mode, aeroplane mode, flight mode, offline mode, or standalone mode is a setting available on many smartphones, portable computers, and other electronic devices that, when activated, suspends radio-frequency signal transmission by the device, thereby disabling Bluetooth, telephony, and Wi-Fi – Wikipedia
+Aeroplane mode, aeroplane mode, flight mode, offline mode, or standalone mode is a setting available on many smartphones, portable computers, and other electronic devices that, when activated, suspends radio-frequency signal transmission by the device, thereby disabling Bluetooth, telephony, and Wi-Fi – Wikipedia

 Editing On Your Smartphone Movie

 Take your time when you are learning to edit your movie.
-Words like cutting and trimming are also used when people refer to smart phone movie editing.
+Words like cutting and trimming are also used when people refer to smartphone movie editing.
 You can do a lot with phone editing apps but if you are not used to the small screen but it can be a challenge for new editors.

 I recommend downloading your first clips to a computer and editing using a larger screen if you can.
 Use the software that comes with your computer.
 Become familiar with the software, and what you can do.

 If you are on the move and need to edit using your ‘phone screen, familiarise yourself with its functions and limitations before you start working.
-It will take away a lot of the stress if you can create short impression of a pet show or a cat doing agility trials confident you will be able to edit your clips.
+It will take away a lot of the stress if you can create a short impression of a pet show or a cat doing agility trials confident you will be able to edit your clips.